krist00fer/ef-02-unittesting/docs/instructions-easy.md

 ```

 20. So what did we do there?
-Somehow it looked like we cut one test, but when we test the solution we still have 4 tests that got successfully executed.
-The answer lies within the last test that is now "flagged" with the `Theory` attribute instead of the `Fact`that we've used for the other tests.
+Somehow it looked like we cut one test, but when we test the solution, we still have 4 tests that got successfully executed.
+The answer lies within the last test that is now "flagged" with the `Theory` attribute instead of the `Fact` that we've used for the other tests.
 This is a feature of Xunit that allow us to add input variables and different values to the same test, so we are still running the same tests, just simplified the code.
 We also simplified the creation of the RpnCalculator that we use in every class and now it's available by default in every test we do.
 Awesome, there isn't much more we can refactor at this point so let's continue.

 21. Time to write some more specifications (or Unit Tests) to drive our code foward.
 Implement the following test and let Visual Studio Code implement the implementation of the missing method `Stack()`.
 Test your solution.